 Welcome to my weekly column on Self-Care and Clarity of Mind.
 If you're taking time out to read this, pat yourself on the back because you have shown commitment to taking care of your mind and body.

-Today, In Shaa ALLAH, week we will explore the topic of "Respect and Understand Your Children".
+Today, In Shaa ALLAH, we will explore the topic: Raising Daughters